Article - Health - General

 (5) Prior to administering vaccines to a newborn child, each birth hospital or birthing center shall distribute the form and the brochure described in paragraphs (2) and (4) of this subsection to the parent of a newborn child.

-(6) (i) Except as provided in subparagraph (ii) of this paragraph, a health care provider who administers a vaccine, or the agent of the health care provider, shall:
+(6) A health care provider who administers a vaccine, or the agent of the health care provider, shall:

 (e) Subject to the provisions of subsection (d) of this section, information for ImmuNet may be obtained from: